tpokorra/user_cas/README.md

 **Group Quotas**: Define quotas for groups of the users authenticated via CAS.
 Please provide a comma separated list without blanks and with : between group names and quotas (eg.: group1:10GB,group2:500MB).
 Default: empty

-**Group Name Filter**: Define a filter (RegExp syntax!) with only the allowed characters for a group name.
-Group names are cut after 63 characters per definition by ownCloud/Nextcloud core.
+**Group Name Filter**: Define a filter (PHP RegExp syntax!) with only the allowed characters for a group name.
+Group names are cut after 63 characters per definition by ownCloud/Nextcloud core and appended by an horizontal ellipsis.
 Default when empty: `a-zA-Z0-9\.\-_ @`

 **Group Name Replace Umlauts**: Activate to filter german umlauts out of the group’s name.
 Only works, if *Group* in "Mapping" is filled.
 Default: off